sighingnow/jekyll-gitbook/_pages/CH.md

 - Left as a default value **_Global Layout_** in the **_Desktop Layout_** drop-down and hit **_Save_**.

-### 4. Create new Team 2

-- Please follow the same steps as above to add an extra Team as `Team2_2022_TS`.
-Later we will use this team to assign a custom Desktop Layout.

 > The following video outlines how to configure the users in Admin Portal that were added first in Control Hub.
 This is a very critical task from the Contact Center perspective.
 We also would take a look at how to associate customer-created Site, Team, and Multi-Media Profile with those users.
 After this, we should be able to login as an agent.